 Cal simply nods yes to me while he points at the money for another man to take.
 He says, “This is my brother’s factory.
 He has two and the other is at his shop, but someone is watching it.
 Everyone who knows of this factory is now standing in this room.
 Don’t tell anyone about it.”

 “I won’t.
 How much for a thousand crossbow bolts?
 Also, in a few days we need to leave the city without anyone knowing so we can attack the bandit camp.
 Will you help us then?”
 He nods yes before he quotes a price.
 I place the extra money on the table while we’re given the bolts.

 When we get back to the smithy Don says, “The Mayor and some of his personal guard came looking for you.
 Most people they look for go missing once they find them.
 Take care, Al.”

-I look around the smithy, and ask, “If we stay here can your women buy the food to feed us all?”
+I look around the smithy and ask, “If we stay here can your women buy the food to feed us all?”
 Don nods yes.
 I hand him a hand full of quads while saying, “Give them this to get the food.”
-He takes the coins, and walks to the house while I turn to Rob, “Tora and I will go to let the tavern keeper know we’re relinquishing our rooms.
+He takes the coins and walks to the house while I turn to Rob, “Tora and I will go to let the tavern keeper know we’re relinquishing our rooms.
 Stay here, stay out of sights, and defend this place from any attackers.”
-Rob, nods yes, and snaps off a salute.
+Rob, nods yes and snaps off a salute.
 I smile while I hand over my bow and arrows.
 Tora hands hers over as well.
-We also pass over our packs after removing our short bows, and stringing them.
+We also pass over our packs after removing our short bows and stringing them.
 Before doing anything else we test the bows with our new bolts, and they work perfectly at close range.
-We retrieve the bolts then hang the bows and bolt quivers on our belts where they’re hidden by our coats before we leave.
+We retrieve the bolts then hang the bows and bolt quivers on our belts where they’re hidden by our coats then we leave.
 On our way to the tavern we talk about how to deal with any trouble we may face when we get there.